 1. Monetary Donations

 Monetary donations help children in foster care obtain the support they need most.
 The UMFS Treatment Foster Care Program works with children and teens in foster care who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
 UMFS works hard to identify supportive foster families and provide extensive, specialized training and comprehensive ongoing support.

 Your tax-deductible donation to foster care at UMFS enables children who have come from some of the toughest circumstances to get the support and care they need to turn their lives around.

 2. Planned Giving

-Make a planned gift and create a legacy that will support foster children for many years to come.
+Make a planned gift and create a legacy that will support children in foster care for many years to come.